izaakwhite/CGRANotes/README.md

 ## Branches - Master
 ### What I'm doing ATM
-Copy of standford files + my simple 'hello world' program & shell script that I'm trying to get to run on the simulated CGRA
+Copy of standford files + my simple 'hello world' program & shell script that I'm trying to get to run on the simulated CGRA.
+In folder `garnet/myFolder`